wordswords/vWorkbench/README.md

 ### What It Installs

-- Customized VIM9 with plugins
+- Customized VIM9 with lots of plugins including Github Copilot
 - Oh-my-ZSH with ZSH as the default shell
 - Joplin CLI for note-taking (requires personal credentials)
 - Optional applications like Morgen calendar and Golang JIRA CLI
 - Elixir development environment
+- Aider with ChatGPT for AI assistance
-- Fortune with Neil Gaiman quotes
+- Fortune with Alan Moore quotes

 Note: Customization may be required for full functionality.
 Consider using a Docker container or VM for testing.